robenkleene/design-references/blender/blender-animation.md

 ### Tips

+- Hover mouse over a parameter and hit `i` to add a keyframe for that parameter.
 - Select the second key frame and drag it to adjust the speed.
 - Hit `HOME` in the Graph Editor to fit the graph to the frame.